Using PIDSubsystem to Control Actuators

 More advanced subsystems will use sensors for feedback to get guaranteed results for operations like setting elevator heights or wrist angles.
-The PIDSubsystem has a built-in PIDController to automatically set the correct setpoints for these types of mechanisms.
+PIDSubsystems use feedback to control the actuator and drive it to a particular position.
+In this example we use an elevator with a 10-turn potentiometer connected to it to give feedback on the height.
+The PIDSubsystem has a built-in PIDController to automatically control the mechanism to the correct setpoints.

 Creating a subsystem that uses feedback to control the position or speed of a mechanism is very easy.